-) within 24 hours of learning of the subject becoming pregnant.
 The subject will be followed to determine the outcome of the pregnancy.
-Information on the status of the mother and infant/neonate (including concomitant medications taken by the mother during the pregnancy) will be forwarded to the Case Management Group, Global Clinical Safety and Pharmacovigilance at GSK (PPD).
-Generally, follow-up
+Information on the status of the mother and infant / neonate (including concomitant medications taken by the mother during the pregnancy) will be forwarded by the investigator the Case Management Group, Global Clinical Safety and Pharmacovigilance group mailbox at GSK (PPD PPD) with a copy to the appropriate GSK CH Study Manager.
+The GSK CH Study Manager will be responsible for forwarding the pregnancy form to other GSK CH personnel as appropriate.
+Generally, follow-up will be no longer than 6 to 8 weeks following the estimated delivery date.
+Any termination of the pregnancy will be reported.